 The pharmacokinetic and pharmacodynamic profiles of all insulins may be altered by the site used for injection and the degree of vascularization of the site.
-Smoking, temperature, and exercise contribute to variations in blood flow and insulin and exercise contribute to variations in blood flow and insulia absorption.
+Smoking, temperature, and exercise contribute to variations in blood flow and insulin absorption.
 These and other factors contribute to inter- and intra-patient variability.